replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/03-creating-a-release/assignment.md

 ---

-To take advantage of the Replicated Platform to distribute an application we need to let the platform know about the application, its releases, and the customers who are entitled to access it.
-The lab environment has created the application Harbor application for us, and created a customer "Omozan" that has access to it.
+To take advantage of the Replicated Platform to distribute an application, we need to let the platform know about the application, its releases, and the customers who are entitled to access it.
+The lab environment has created the Harbor application for us, and created a customer "Omozan" that has access to it.
 All we need to do is to create a release and we'll be ready to go.

 Replicated Release Channels
 ===========================